+One reason for the lack of real-world applications is that most existing methods implicitly assume that the environment remains stationary over time.
 This assumption is often violated in practical problems of interest.
 For example, consider an assistive driving system.

-Over time, tires suffer from wear and tear, leading to increased friction.
+Over time, tires suffer from wear and tear, leading to increased friction and thus, change in the system dynamics.
 Similarly, in almost all human-computer interaction applications, e.g., automated medical care, dialogue systems, and marketing, human behavior changes over time.
 In such scenarios, if the automated system is not adapted to take such changes into account, or if it is adapted only after observing such changes, then the system might quickly become sub-optimal, incurring severe loss (Moore et al., 2014).
 This raises our main question: how do we build systems that proactively search for a policy that will be good for the future MDP?

 In this paper we present a policy gradient based approach to search for a policy that maximizes the forecasted future performance when the environment is non-stationary.
-To capture the impact of changes in the environment on a policy's performance, first, the performance of the policy during the past episodes is estimated using counter-factual reasoning.
-Subsequently, a regression curve is fit to these estimates to model the performance trend of the policy over time, thereby enabling the forecast of future performance.
-By differentiating this performance forecast with respect to the parameters of the policy being evaluated, we obtain a gradient-based optimization procedure that proactively searches for a policy that will perform well in the future.
+To capture the impact of changes in the environment on a policy's performance, first, the performance of each policy of interest over the past episodes is estimated using counterfactual reasoning.
+Subsequently, a regression curve is fit over these estimates to model the performance trend of each policy over time, thereby enabling the prediction of future performance.
+This performance forecast is then used to develop a gradient-based optimization procedure that can proactively search for a policy that will perform well in the future.
+The proposed method has several advantages: